Kitten FAQ

 Do you take a deposit?

-At present we would only take a deposit from you if you want a particular kitten and someone else expresses an interest in that same kitten.
-Then the deposit is a way for us to check that you are genuinely interested, since there would be few things worse than telling someone that they couldn't have the kitten they had fallen in love with, only to find that it would have been available after all.
+At present we would only ask for a deposit from you if you want a particular kitten and someone else expresses an interest in that same kitten.
+Then the deposit is a way for us to check that you are genuinely interested, since it would be horrible to tell someone that they couldn't have the kitten they had fallen in love with, only to find that it would have been available after all.
+Some people prefer to pay a deposit, however, because they then feel that they have guaranteed that the kitten is theirs, and if you want to do this, we are happy to give you this peace of mind.

 I live too far away to be able to visit the kittens, can I still have one?